Aquanty/rtd-hgs/docs/source/index.rst

 concentrations are applied to faces, and any node common to two such faces requires a contribution from each face.

 Input instructions !
-Input instructions !
-Specified third-type concentration !
+Specified third-type

 --------------

-|

 #. **calcflux** Logical value (T/F) that determines how fluid fluxes are
    handled for this third-type boundary condition.
 If false, then read